No Rub, no Cone: The Keratoconus Conjecture.

 Can the cornea deform without repeated focal trauma?

 The obligation of repeated local corneal mechanical trauma inducing a permanent corneal deformation is the core of the “no rub, no cone” conjecture.
-In order to ' this, it would suffice to demonstrate that corneal deformation could occur without any external force, through the reduction of corneal resistance secondary to a molecular alteration of its collagen fibrils.
+In order to refute this, it would suffice to demonstrate that corneal deformation could occur without any external force, through the reduction of corneal resistance secondary to a molecular alteration of its collagen fibrils.

-The casee study with Marfan’s syndrome
+The case study with Marfan’s syndrome

-re-examining the “genetics” of keratoconus
+Re-examining the “genetics” of keratoconus

-Despite intensive research, No specific gene has been discovered and it is highly probable that none will ever be.
+Despite intensive research, no specific gene has been discovered and it is highly probable that none will ever be.
 Rather, efforts conducted in studying molecular genetics to identify people with native thinner or weaker corneas and prone to immune system disorders leading to allergy or atopy should be encouraged.

 The role of acquired risk factors for eye rubbing and keratoconus

-Over The last few decades, acquired risk factors for eye rubbing and corneal weakening have come to the fore.
+Over the last few decades, acquired risk factors for eye rubbing and corneal weakening have come to the fore.

 Contact lens wearers often disclose that they periodically rub their eyes after contact lens removal.
 Eye rubbing after contact lens removal (‘removal-relief’ rubbing) was found to be significantly more prevalent among contact lens-wearing keratoconic patients compared to contact lens-wearing non-keratoconic patients (18).

 The recent increase in prevalence of these acquired risk factors for eye rubbing may account for the increase in the prevalence and annual incidence of keratoconus (51).